mmtk/mmtk-core/README.md

 properly with the Rust toolchain that is one minor version before the version specified in `rust-toolchain`.
 For example, if `rust-toolchain` contains "1.61.2", the MSRV will be guaranteed to be no later than "1.60.0".
 We may bump MSRV up to "N-1" when we need to make use of new Rust features or a dependency crate that needs a newer Rust.
-Users are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.
+In other words, we will not eagerly bump the MSRV, and the MSRV can lag behind "N-1" in practice.
+However, users shouldn't depend on this lag, and are encouraged to keep close to the latest Rust toolchain rather than relying on an outdated version of Rust.

 Note, however, that we may switch to a more conservative MSRV policy in the future when MMTk reaches